Email Field blacklist

 More examples:

-Explanation: This wildcard format blocks any email address that contains a + symbol.
+Explanation: This + will blocks any email address that contains a + symbol.
 It's often used to block disposable email addresses.

 /^[a-zA-Z0-9._%+-]+@(?!gmail\.com)[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}$/